cloudinary-training/cld-frontend-uw/README.md

 1. Retrieve your Cloudinary Cloud Name from the Cloudinary Dashboard.
     - This step requires a Cloudinary account, you can sign up for free from [here](https://cloudinary.com/users/register_free).
     - Once logged in, you will see your [Cloud Name prominently displayed in the dashboard](assets/cloudname.png).
-    - Copy/remember your Cloud Name, you will make use of it in the third step below.
+    - Copy or remember your Cloud Name; you'll use it in step 3.
 2. Create an Unsigned Upload Preset in the settings menu of the Cloudinary Dashboard.
     - From within the Cloudinary dashboard, click the [settings cogwheel](assets/settings-cogwheel.png) in the lower left corner.
     - Click the ["Upload Presets"](assets/upload-presets-menu-option.png) menu option.
     - Click the blue ["+ Add Upload Preset"](assets/add-upload-preset-button.png) button in the top right corner.
     - Now enter in a unique Upload preset name, select the "Unsigned" option from the Signing mode dropdown menu, and click the blue "Save" button in the top right corner ([view screenshot](assets/create-upload-preset.png)).
-    - Copy/remember the Upload preset name, you will make us of it in the third step below.
+    - Copy or remember the Upload preset name; you'll use it in step 3.
 3. Add the Upload Widget code to your project and replace the placeholder values for both the Cloud Name and Upload Preset.
     - Open your preferred code editor and navigate to the HTML file within your project where you want the Upload Widget to live.
     - Add a button element to the page that will trigger the Upload Widget when clicked.
-Note the `id` attribute, this is how we will select the buttin in our custom JavaScript code.
+Note the `id` attribute, this is how we will select the button in our custom JavaScript code.
 Likewise, the `class` adds predetermined styling, but feel free to style it to best suit your project.
         ```HTML
         <button id="upload_widget" class="cloudinary-button">
             Upload files